jgc128/mednli/README.md

 ## Experiments in the paper

 ### Baselines
-To run the BOW, InferSent, and ESIM models with default settings, use the following commands:
+To run the BOW, InferSent, and ESIM models with default settings, use the following commands accordingly:

 ```
 python train_model.py with model_class=PyTorchSimpleModel